Product catalog

 Which auto duct line should I start with?

-If your daily rectangular duct demand is below about 400 m² and you are upgrading from manual fabrication, the SBAL‑III is the most common starting point.
-It includes plasma cutting, pittsburgh seaming and TDF flanging on a single platform but at a lower capital cost than SBAL‑V. Above 600 m²/day or when you need very short job changeover, step up to SBAL‑V.
+If you are upgrading from manual fabrication and your duct demand is moderate, the SBAL‑III is the most common starting point.
+It includes Pittsburgh seaming and TDF flanging on a single platform at a lower capital cost than SBAL‑V (15.7 kW vs 87 kW).
+For high-volume projects, stainless duct, or when you need very short job changeover, step up to SBAL‑V (16 m/min, 1500 mm max width).
+Send your duct schedule and SBKJ engineering will return a project-specific recommendation.

 Can I produce both round and rectangular duct on one line?